Sukii/OnContradictions/README.md

 In reality, mathematical idealizations are scale limits of real problems.
 Just as we cannot have a measuring scale of infinite length, these limiting problems are unrealistic abstractions, but they are useful to capture essence of some problems as a simplified cartoon sketch.

 In our earlier sections we saw how the continuum hypothesis and set theory could be understood.
 In the same vein, let us consider a simple NP-complete problem, the [subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem).
 The subset sum problem is the problem of indentifying a set of $N$ numbers in a given set that add-up to a given number $M$.
+If we arrange the numbers like a stack of $N$ building blocks of different heights in ascending order of height next to the block of height $M$, the problem is to locate among the $N$ blocks the blocks that build-up to the height $M$.
 It is easy to verify that they add-up to $M$, but difficult to find such numbers, especially that there is no solution whose effort estimate is polynomial in $N$ and so expected to be exponential in $N$.
 These problems are related to the packing problem of finding if a given set of objects fit a bag, a problem that every travellor has enough experience to know that it is complex.
 In fact, every time we pack a bag we find that some thing is sticking out frustrating us so much that we sometimes off-load the bag and restart the packing again!

 Now let us consider the approximate version of this problem and see how it is solved.
 We will give a rough sketch here, but for more details please refer to the [source](https://en.wikipedia.org/wiki/Subset_sum_problem#Polynomial_time_approximate_algorithm).

-...
+We can pose this problem as:

+Find numbers $f_i$ satisfying

+$$0 \le {f_i} < \epsilon \text{ or } 1-\epsilon < {f_i} \le 1$$

+such that

+$$ \left| \sum_{i=1}^{N}f_i a_i - M \right| \text{ is minimum}$$

 In the above approximate problem the introduction of an $\epsilon > 0$ managed to convert it into a problem of polynomial complexity, so the problem of NP-complexity class under the limit $\epsilon \to 0$ establishes the result NP=P. Howvever, we also expect that for the exact problem, $\text{NP}\ne \text{P}$ and that in fact that it can only be solved in an effort that grows as exponential of $N$ and not polynomial in $N$.
 This can also be established from another angle that if we look at the Talor series expansion of the exponetial function of $N$,i.e.,